• Accessibility

 1-212-COVID19 (212-268-4319) (New York City only)

-MASK & VACCINATION GUIDANCE
+MASKS & VACCINATION

 Wearing a well-fitting face mask or respirator (i.e. KN95, KF94 or N95 or higher rated mask) completely covering your nose and mouth and staying current on COVID-19 vaccines and boosters can help keep you and the communities you are visiting safe.

-Please be respectful of the request to show proof of vaccine status or put on a mask properly covering both nose and mouth at an attraction or in a place of business.
-Visitors to NYC who are interested in finding mask-required venues can find relevant information on the NYC Mask Guide site (note: clicking this link will take you to a separate website created by local residents, these listings are not curated by I LOVE NY).
+Visitors to NYC who are interested in finding mask-required venues and events can find relevant information on the NYC Mask Guide site (note: clicking this link will take you to a separate website created by local residents, these listings are not curated by I LOVE NY).

 INTERNATIONAL VISITORS